Indoor Plants That Help Reduce Air Pollution

 This is one of the sturdiest houseplants you can keep.
 It helps remove pollutants like benzene, formaldehyde, trichloroethylene, and xylene.
 It takes in carbon dioxide and releases oxygen at night which makes it a good bedroom plant.
 It requires minimal sunlight.

-This plant is a natural humidifier works best in areas with dry air.
+This plant is a natural humidifier that works best in areas with dry air.
 It helps eliminate carbon monoxide, xylene, benzene and formaldehyde.
 These houseplants thrive in shady indoor spaces and often produce small flowers and berries.
 The best thing about this plant is, it does not need water regularly.

 So now that you are equipped with information on how to make your home and environment safe, go plant shopping and help your family breathe easier when indoors.